Undergraduate | LTU-LST2DRU-2023

 About this subject

-- Distinguish between different drugs according to their classification, composition and effects.
+- Distinguish between different drugs according to their composition and effects, and consider the socio-political factors that shape their legal classifications

 - Identify and assess key approaches to the regulation of drugs and drug use.

-- Recognise and communicate how social, economic and political factors have shaped the development of drug distribution, locally and globally.
+- Recognise and communicate how social, economic and political factors have shaped drug distribution practices, locally and globally.

-- Critically reflect in a well-informed manner on the social, political, economic and ethical challenges involved in formulating approaches to drugs and drug use.
+- Critically reflect on the social, political, economic and ethical challenges involved in formulating effective approaches to drugs and drug use.

-In this online subject students will acquire an understanding of the complexities surrounding drugs and drug use in contemporary Australia.
+In this online, level two subject, students will acquire an understanding of the complexities surrounding drugs and drug use in contemporary Australia.
 The subject addresses: the classification and effects of licit and illicit substances; the development and nature of contemporary drug distribution networks; major approaches to regulating drugs and drug use; and the key debates and challenges involved in formulating policy and practice in this area.
-Australia's experiences will be considered from a local as well as global perspective, with attention being paid to how social, economic and political factors influence understandings and practices relating to drugs.
-Specific topics explored include: alcohol and other drug consumption patterns among young people; pill testing debates; the rise of online illicit drug markets; drug court models; drug education; decriminalization and legalization efforts; and contemporary debates around harm reduction strategies (e.g. safe injecting facilities).
+Specific topics we will explore include: alcohol and other drug consumption patterns among young people; pill testing debates; the rise of online illicit drug markets; drug court models; drug education in schools; decriminalization and legalization efforts; ongoing tensions and debates on how to regulate vaping and similar practices; performance and image-enhancing drugs, and contemporary debates around harm reduction strategies (e.g. medically supervised injecting facilities).
+No pre-existing knowledge is required, but students will be urged to examine any assumptions or moral judgements they hold about the 'right' way to approach the 'drug problem'.
+A key theme in this subject is exploring how the framing of such problems - through various social, political, cultural, and economic lenses - shapes how we then respond to them, and that even well-intentioned policies can have unintended adverse outcomes.Please note this Winter Term subject is entirely asynchronous (meaning no live lectures or tutorials).
+Students must have completed a minimum of 60 credit points of Level 1 subjects to enrol.

 - One 1,200 word research essay (30%)